Reincarnation: Traditional African religions

 The Traditional African religions generally hold the beliefs of life after death (a spirit world or realms), with some also having a concept of reincarnation, in which deceased humans may reincarnate into their family lineage (blood lineage), if they want to, or have something to fulfill.

 Yoruba

-The Yoruba religion teaches that Olodumare, the Supreme Being and divine Creator who rules over His Creation, created eniyan, or humanity, to achieve balance between heaven and earth and bring about Ipo Rere, or the Good Condition.
+The Yoruba religion teaches that Olodumare, the Supreme Being and Divine Creator who rules over Their creation, created eniyan, or humanity, to achieve balance between Ọrun (the heavens) and Ayé (the earth) and bring about Ipo Rere, or the Good Condition.
 To cause achievement of the Good Condition, humanity reincarnates.
 Once achieved, Ipo Rere provides the ultimate state of supreme existence with Olodumare, a goal which elevates reincarnation to a key position in the Yoruba religion.

 Atunwaye (also called atunwa) is the Yoruba term for reincarnation.
 Predestination is a foundational component of atunwaye.
-Just prior to incarnation, a person first chooses their Ayanmo (destiny) before also choosing their Akunyelan (lot) in the presence of Olodumare and Orunmila with Olodumare's approval.
+Just prior to incarnation, a person first chooses their Ayanmọ (destiny) before also choosing their Akunleyan (lot) in the presence of Olodumare and the deity Orunmila, with Olodumare's approval.
 By atunwaye, a person may incarnate only in a human being and may choose to reincarnate in either sex, regardless of choice in the prior incarnation.